Community Standards

 Student Conduct Code

-The Student Conduct Code at the University of Montana embodies and promotes honesty, integrity, accountability, rights, and responsibilities associated with constructive citizenship in our academic community.
+The Student Conduct Code (INTERIM) at the University of Montana embodies and promotes honesty, integrity, accountability, rights, and responsibilities associated with constructive citizenship in our academic community.
 This Code describes expected standards of behavior for all students, including academic conduct and general conduct, and it outlines students' rights, responsibilities, and the campus processes for adjudicating alleged violations.
-The updated version of the Code takes effect on August 1, 2020.

-If you wish to report an incident, please fill out the form below:
+If you wish to report an incident, please fill out the Office for Community Standards Incident Reporting Form.

 Contact Information